icecube/icetray-public/icetray/resources/docs/v4_05_newtools.rst

 =================

 Some of the ports have been updated to bring in greater functionality.
-The following table reflectes the changes.
+The following table reflects the changes.

 +-------------------+-------------------+
 |    i3-tools-v3    |    i3-tools-v4    |